duclos-cavalcanti/SoftwareArchitecture-DES/README.md

 # Software Architecture for Distributed Embedded Systems
-This is a summary and compilation of information provided by a Masters course at the Technical University of Munich.
+This is a summary and compilation of the content provided by a Masters course at the Technical University of Munich.
 This is offered by the [Embedded Systems and Internet of Things](https://www.ei.tum.de/en/esi/home/) chair and was such a pleasure that I wished to transform the material into a repository for future